OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:13

-So he sent two of his disciples, saying to them, “Go into the city, and a man carrying a jar of water will meet you.
-Follow him.
+So he instructed two of his disciples, saying to them, “Go into the city, and you will meet a man carrying a jar of water; follow him.

 ## Mark 14:14